flagbug/FlagFtp/readme.md

 ## Overview

-FlagFtp is a FTP library for .NET, that supports various operations, such as retrieving file lists, write and read from/to files, retrieving file and directory infos, etc...
+FlagFtp is an FTP library for .NET, that supports various operations, such as retrieving file lists, write and read from/to files, retrieving file and directory infos, etc...

 ## NuGet